 Ethical, Holistic Holidays and Responsible Tourism

 We have been pioneers in responsible and sustainable tourism in Morocco since we opened La Maison Anglaise in 1996.
-After 10 years of showing her commitment clearly in Morocco (and previously in her 25 years in education where sustainability was her favourite theme), Jane was invited to speak at the launch of Morocco’s Responsible Tourism Initiative in 2006.
+After 10 years of commitment in Morocco (and previously in her 25 years in education where sustainability was her favourite theme), Jane was invited to speak at the launch of Morocco’s Responsible Tourism Initiative in 2006.

-As a natural extension of these ethics, we have a good understanding of the connection between body, mind and spirit which has generated a nurturing holistic approach to entertaining our guests: relaxation, exercise, good food, learning and splendid scenery.
+As a natural extension of these ethics, we understand the connection between body, mind and spirit that has generated a nurturing, holistic approach to entertaining our guests.
+Relaxation, exercise, good food, learning and splendid scenery are all on the menu.
 Special Interest group holidays are our speciality.

 2005 – selected as one of the Top 10 Vegetarian Holidays in the World by VegeNews